Dry Cleaners: Compliance Resources

 - You're a Public Water System…Now What?
 (RG-496) – A guide for rules and regulations that apply to public water systems, especially for those who may have recently learned they own a PWS.

-- Permitting a Septic System You must check with your local permitting authority, and you can use a septic system for toilet and kitchen wastewater only.
+- Basics for Septic Systems–You must check with your local permitting authority, and you can use a septic system for toilet and kitchen wastewater only.
 Process water is prohibited.

 - If you are connected to a sewer system, contact your local Publicly Owned Treatment Works (POTW) before discharging to their system.